DManthonyx/gaComputerScience/units/1_front_end_devlopment/week_2/day_1/2_advanced_objects_lab.md

 ## Getting Started

+1. `mkdir student_labs && cd student_labs`
-1. Inside today's `student_labs` folder, create a file named `solar_system.js` and do your work for this lab inside that file
+2. create a file named `solar_system.js` and do your work for this lab inside that file

+or

+1. Create a new repl.it and name `solar System Lab`

 ---

 ## Objects Refresher

 Remember, objects are a type of **data structure** that we use to store data with greater specificity than arrays.
 The greater specificity is achieved becaue objects hold what are called **key-value pairs**.
 Need a longer reminder of what they are?
-Look back at the [instructor notes on objects](/unit_1/w01d05/instructor_notes/2.%20Objects.md)
+Look back at the [objects](/units/1_front_end_devlopment/week_1/day_4/1_js_objects.md)

 Before we jump right into nested objects, let's warm-up with a few simple object reps